Kotetsu T. Kaburagi: Reception

 In regards to Kotetsu's role in the movie, Rice Digital found the dilemma of the lead losing his powers to be well executed as it closes the series' narrative properly.
 IndieWire praised how despite taking place after the television series, the interactions between Kotetsu and Barnaby are appealing, finding them comical.
 Kotaku found Kotetsu's story often done in fiction but still felt the execution was done appropriately.
 However, he felt the CGI employed in the movie did not fit well when Kotetsu and Barnaby are wearing their superhero suits as they work properly.
-Anime News Network compared the two heroes similar to lovers due to how both are unable to separate after both the television series and the films, making the plot's story repititive.
+Anime News Network compared the two heroes similar to lovers due to how both are unable to separate after both the television series and the films, making the plot's story repetitive.
 Similarly, Comic Book Resources found that the movie did not make a major change in Kotetsu as his break up with Barnaby returns to its status quo in the ending as well as his relationship with Kaede, something the writers want Tiger & Bunny 2 to explore properly.
 Wally Wingert's performance as Kotetsu's English voice was praised by Anime Herald.

 Anime News Network found Kotetsu to an ideal hero due to how he disregards norms of the requirements needed in his world such as being paid, being well received by the media or being thanked by the people he saves.
 This is subject of discussion in the series whenever Kotetsu and Barnaby have clashes of ideals.
 This makes him stand out in the world of Tiger and Bunny as the main character, giving also an air of realism.